-Fat grafting, also known as fat transfer or fat injections, is a cosmetic enhancement procedure designed to minimize signs of facial aging by repurposing your own fat cells.
-As the natural aging process begins to diminish fullness and definition in the youthful contours of the face, the cheeks can appear sunken and hollow.
-Creases and wrinkles can also become more pronounced, while jowling may develop along the jawline.
+Fat grafting, also known as fat transfer to the face or fat injections, is a cosmetic procedure designed to minimize facial aging by repurposing your own fat cells.
+As the natural aging process begins to diminish fullness and volume in the youthful contours of the face, the cheeks can appear sunken and hollow.
+Creases and wrinkles can also become more pronounced, and jowling may develop along the jawline.
 Fat grafting can be an effective facial rejuvenation treatment to restore areas of lost volume in the face, as well as to smooth the appearance of fine lines and facial folds.
-The procedure uses your own body fat, harvested from a fat-rich region of the body through liposuction, to make strategic additions of volume to facial creases and sunken areas for a younger-looking aesthetic.
+The procedure uses your own body fat, harvested from a fat-rich region of the body through liposuction, to make strategic additions of volume to facial creases and sunken areas.
 The harvested fat is purified before redistribution into the face, and the use of your own fatty tissue generally cancels any risk of an allergic reaction.
-Beverly Hills-trained Boston plastic surgeon Geoffrey Leber, MD, FACS has proficient expertise in this facial rejuvenation technique stemming from his training under Dr. Richard Ellenbrogen, known as the “Father of Fat Grafting.”
+Beverly Hills-trained Boston plastic surgeon Geoffrey Leber, MD, FACS has proficient expertise in this natural facial filler technique stemming from his training under Dr. Richard Ellenbrogen, known as the “Father of Fat Grafting.”

 - Facial Fat Grafting Benefits

 - Facial Fat Grafting Procedure

 What Can Facial Fat Transfer Do for Me?